daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-11-28-Symbiont-gene-expression-in-Mcap2020-developmental-time-series.md

 |-----------------|-----|-----|----|----|----|----|----|----|
 | Number of genes | 625 | 362 | 98 | 34 | 30 | 25 | 24 | 20 |

+Kenkel & Matz 2017 also did a WGCNA and there is a similar range of the number of genes in each module (100-400).

 ## Eigengene values

 I then visualized the variance stabilization transformed expression of genes in each module across life stages.